As an Amazon Associate, I earn from qualifying purchases.

 Frozen veggies that are ready to be added to meals are incredible time savers.
 Having frozen potatoes ready to go for main dishes, soups, or casseroles helps make your day just a little bit easier.

-And if you’re running out of freezer space, you can try your hand at Canning Potatoes or try dehydrating potatoes.
+And if you’re running out of freezer space, you can try your hand at canning potatoes or dehydrating potatoes.

-My preference is to freeze potatoes diced as it gives you many options for how to use them later.
-But, I’ll also walk you though freezing whole potatoes.
+My preference is to freeze potatoes diced, as it gives you many options for how to use them later.
+But, I’ll also walk you through freezing whole potatoes.

 a blue casserole dish full of cubed potatoes.